 Pattern Recognition

-MIB helps underwriters identify concerning patterns.
+MIB helps underwriters identify concerning patterns through inquiry logs showing when insurance companies searched your file.
 Multiple applications to different carriers within a short period create a pattern suggesting applicant shopping—looking for a carrier willing to approve without adequate medical underwriting.
 This pattern raises significant red flags.
-Similarly, if you were previously declined and now immediately apply to another carrier without adequate time for health improvement, MIB reveals this pattern.
+Inquiry activity through MIB reveals this shopping behavior even though MIB doesn’t show individual carrier decisions.

 Multiple Applications and Red Flags